Baker Academic has a brand new website! Click Here To Visit: www.bakeracademic.com

 Heath A. Thomas

-Heath A. Thomas (PhD, University of Gloucestershire) is dean of the Herschel H. Hobbs College of Theology and Ministry, associate vice president for church relations, and professor of Old Testament at Oklahoma Baptist University in Shawnee, Oklahoma.
-He...
+Heath A. Thomas (PhD, University of Gloucestershire) is president and professor of Old Testament at Oklahoma Baptist University in Shawnee, Oklahoma.
+He has served on staff at churches in Oklahoma, Texas, North Carolina, and the United Kingdom and is the...

 Continue reading about Heath A. Thomas